How to Write a Great Blog Post

 How Many Words Make a Great Blog Post?

 An in-depth piece will run 1,000-1,500 words, and we're starting to see 1,500-word and up pieces.
-When you start writing, you may not know how many words you'll end up with, and that's OK.
-Outline your story and tell it completely – beginning middle, and end and it will come together.
+When you start writing, you may not know how many words you'll have, and that's OK.
+Outline your story and tell it completely – beginning, middle, and end and it will come together.

 We tend to see that longer, more in-depth blog posts rank higher on Google, but you need to focus on your ideal customer and what information they need on this subject more than the word count when you're writing.